The Story behind the Portrait

-The photobook “The Kings Of England” is to be published by Bluecoat Press summer 2018.
-You can pre order a copy on Kickstarter.
+This image is included in the photobook “The Kings Of England” published by Bluecoat Press, summer 2018.

 Yorkshire born Graeme Oxby is a photographer, film maker and lecturer whose work has been published in the last year by The Guardian, The Times Literary Supplement and Huck Magazine to name but a few.
 He was the Artistic Director of Hull International Photography Festival in 2015 and produced The Hull Beermat Photography Festival with images chosen by Martin Parr for the City Of Culture in 2017.

 His personal projects include “Light & Life” about Evangelical Christian Gypsies, “Deep in the Heart of Brexit” about areas of England that voted overwhelmingly to leave the EU and “The Kings Of England”, a five year project about Elvis impersonators; soon to be a book published by Bluecoat Press.
 The work has been exhibited widely including most recently via open submission in The Belfast Photo Festival 2017.
 In 2018 he was commissioned to contribute a picture to the Invisible Britain Portraits book.